Aqua Line (Mumbai Metro): Fare collection

 Metro 3 will utilize an open loop automated fare collection system.
 Passengers will be able to pay for travel using contactless pre-paid and post-paid smart cards issued by partnering banks.
 Only RuPay debit and credit cards will be accepted on Metro 3.

 In March 2017, the MMRC held a pre-bid meeting with all pre-qualified bidders for the "Design, Manufacture, Supply, Installation, Testing and Commissioning of Tunnel Ventilation & Environmental Control System."
 In the same month, the agency received 12 bids from consortia to set up an automatic fare collection system.

 In March 2020, MMRC expressed its displeasure over Tata Power's revised electricity tariffs and announced it could result in higher fares for passengers when the line opens.

+Non-fare revenue

+MMRCL licensed co-branding rights or semi-naming rights for five stations on the metro line at ₹216 crore on 22 September 2022.
+The naming rights were provided to the following entities for a period of five years: